advantys/workflowgen-templates/processes/en/it-clearance/README.md

 ### Download

-[Download this process](dist/it-clearance-v1.xml.zip) and import it into your existing WorkflowGen environment, or [download the Free version of WorkflowGen](https://www.workflowgen.com/download-free-workflow-software/) and deploy this process to unlimited users.
+[Download this process](dist/it-clearance-v1.xml.zip) and import it into your existing WorkflowGen environment.
 You can run the process as-is or fully customize the form and the workflow definition to meet your specific needs.